-A member at the White Earth Chippewa Reservation and founding a firm that has helped Native Americans for 33 years.
+Founding the oldest Native American investment management firm in the country and a member at the White Earth Chippewa Reservation he's helped Native Americans for 36 years.
 Raised as a conservative in the color of the great Crow Chief and family friend, Robert Yellow Tail I started my career on Wall Street in 1982.
 This is my take on financial shenanigans, political chicanery, Native issues and life well lived.
 No apologies, no status quo.
 Written from the trading desk in Dallas, Texas.

 Tuesday, July 21, 2015